-But which approach?
+But which strategies?

-A combination of four frameworks could help.
+A combination of five frameworks could help.

 The Swiss Cheese Risk Reduction.
 This framework offers a helpful visual depiction of how a variety of strategies are necessary to work together to prevent traffic deaths and firearm deaths.